MirkMart/Lab_CompGeno/2024/04_GenomeAnnotation/README.md

 1. Compare gene statistics with bibliography knowledge (*e.g* Mean gene length, mean exon length, mean number of exon and introns per gene, ecc…)
 2. Busco on predicted proteins.
 3. Summarize AED values.
-4. Align the de - novo assembled transctiptome to the genome - based predicted one.
+4. Align the de-novo assembled transctiptome to the genome-based predicted one.

 To print sumamry statistics: